Dynflow/dynflow/pages/source/documentation/index.md

 ### Subscriptions

-Even though composing actions is quite ease and allows to decompose business logic to small pieces it does not directly support extensions by plugins.
+Even though composing actions is quite easy and allows to decompose business logic to small pieces it does not directly support extensions by plugins.
 For that there are subscriptions.